 Failure to meet the average monthly balance requirement – if the customer’s average in the bank account fell below the acceptable value – resulted in a penalty ranging from Rupees 5 to Rupees 15.
 (Excluding taxes).

-Previously, SBI savings bank customers in metro, semi-urban, and rural areas had to maintain average monthly balances of 3000, 2000, and 1000 rupees, respectively.
+Previously, SBI savings bank customers in the metro, semi-urban, and rural areas had to maintain average monthly balances of 3000, 2000, and 1000 rupees, respectively.
 Non-maintenance of average monthly balance used to result in a penalty of $5 to $15 plus taxes from the bank.

 Even at the time of account establishment, there is no requirement for a minimum balance, and customers are given a free ATM/debit card.
 The services of depositing and withdrawing money are both free.
 In addition, the bank is prohibited from charging fees for non-operation or activation of an inactive account.